Chelsoconn/210/notes.md

 - **Infinity/ -Infinity**

+  - JavaScript uses [Double Precision Floats](https://en.wikipedia.org/wiki/Double-precision_floating-point_format), so the largest number that can be precisely stored is 9,007,199,254,740,991 (`Number.MAX_SAFE_INTEGER`).
+However, the maximum numeric value that can be represented is 1.7976931348623157e+308 (`Number.MAX_VALUE`).
+Any number greater than this is represented as `Infinity`.

   - Any postive number over 0

   - Different than NaN bc NaN is he result of an attempted mathematical operation that is neither a valid number nor an infinite number.